ocsf/common-process-id/README.md

 ## Specification

-The written specification for CPID construction and statement of design goals is given in [specification.md](specification.md).
+The written specification for CPID construction and statement of design goals is given in [SPECIFICATION.md](SPECIFICATION.md).

-## Reference Implementation
+## Reference Implementations

+This repository contains reference implementations for the CPID specification.
+These implementations are given in directories named after their implementation language.
+Each implementation contains its own README.md file for how to use the implementation.

-This repository contains a native reference implementation that can be used directly as a library or as a command line program for asserting the correctness of custom implementations.
+These reference implementations can be used directly in security software or for asserting the correctness of custom implementations.

-TODO: add reference implementation